How to Interact with Police

-If a police officer stops you on the street, you are not obliged by law to answer any questions the officer may ask.
+If a police officer stops you on the street, you're not obligated by law to answer any questions the officer may ask.
 You can simply say, "I do not wish to speak to you" and walk away.
 The police officer, however, may attempt to continue the contact through further questioning.
-If the officer suspects you of a crime, he or she will try hard to get you to say something that can justify arresting you, and what you say can later be used against you in court.
+If the officer suspects that you've committed a crime, they'll try hard to get you to say something that can justify arresting you, and what you say can later be used against you in court.
 How to deal with such an encounter depends upon numerous factors.

 If you've been involved in illegal activities and the officer seems to suspect as much, you would be very foolish to answer any questions.
-Even statements of intended "denial" may seriously hurt you in court.
-In this situation, if you are free to leave, you should excuse yourself and do so immediately.
-If you are not free to leave, you are essentially in police custody and have been "arrested."
-Talking to the officer will not change that.
-You should say nothing except basic pedigree information (your name, address, date of birth, etc.).
+Even statements of intended denial may seriously hurt you in court.
+In this situation, if you're free to leave, you should excuse yourself and do so immediately.
+If you're not free to leave, you're essentially in police custody and have been "arrested" or "detained."
+Talking to the officer won't change that, which is why you should say nothing except basic pedigree information (your name, address, date of birth, etc.).
 Call or request a lawyer immediately, and refuse to answer any questions without a lawyer present.

 If the police are calling your home asking to speak with you, you may be a suspect in a criminal investigation.
 Quite often, the detective will seek to question you on the telephone about the incident, and then ask you to come voluntarily to the station house to "straighten things out."
 If you go to the station house, you will probably be asked to talk further about the case.

-Ultimately, you will be asked to sign a statement giving "your side of the story" (but usually written or typed by the detective).
-While this might seem like a golden opportunity to get out of trouble, it is often a trap.
+Ultimately, you'll be asked to sign a statement giving "your side of the story" (but usually written or typed by the detective).
+While this might seem like a golden opportunity to get out of trouble, it's often a trap.
 The statement will generally be constructed to include an admission of some guilt in the matter.
 After you sign it, you may then be handcuffed, fingerprinted and photographed.
-Sometimes the only basis the police had for arresting a person at all was the statement he or she gave to them.
+Sometimes the only basis the police had for arresting a person at all was the statement they gave to police.
 Often this statement (which the prosecutor will call a "confession") is the most damaging piece of evidence at trial.

 If the police have an active arrest warrant or bench warrant for you, or believe that they already have enough evidence against you to constitute "probable cause" (although no warrant has been signed), your arrest may be unavoidable.
 It may be wise to voluntarily surrender.
-Of course, it is crucial that you do not make any statements to the police, or answer their questions, and quickly obtain legal counsel.
+Of course, it's crucial that you don't make any statements to the police, or answer their questions, and quickly obtain legal counsel.
 An attorney can negotiate the terms of your voluntary surrender in a manner which can minimize your time in police or court custody.

-You don't have to wait until you are arrested or charges are filed to retain an attorney.
+You don't have to wait until you're arrested or charges are filed to retain an attorney.
 Apart from solving problems, legal advice can also help keep problems from developing.
-If you are under suspicion for a criminal act, remember that you are not (yet) under arrest and you have the right to legal counsel once you are arrested.
+If you're under suspicion for a criminal act, remember that you are not (yet) under arrest and you have the right to legal counsel once you are arrested.
 Learn about your rights and legal options by speaking with a local defense attorney today.